iotics-live/iotics-Controller/README.md

 ## iotics

-iotics is a client–server smart home system that Integrates with Home Assistant.
+iotics is a server-client smart home system that Integrates with Home Assistant.

 ## iotics Features